LEGALLY REVIEWED BY:

 California Employment Laws FAQ

 Federal and California employment laws are exceedingly complex and growing more complicated with each passing year.
+California employment law, in particular, requires specific expertise due to its detailed nature.
 To help employers and employees understand some of the key issues, we answer some of the most frequently asked employment law questions:

 Does the mere signing of an agreement stipulating that a worker is an independent contractor actually establish independent contractor status?